 It may seem easier to just leave a dog food bowl out throughout the day, allowing your dog to graze and nibble as they please, but this can make overfeeding them way too easy.

-An adult German Shepherd should be eating around three cups of kibble two times a day.
+An adult German Shepherd should be eating around three cups of kibble split between two meals.
 This will need to be adjusted accordingly depending on your dog’s level of activity and current weight.

 Get Them Out More